 Preliminary planning – and I’m not just referring to the preflight itself – is so important to fly and night flight is no different.

-Here are some preliminary planning tips to avoid surprising you on your next night’s flight.
+Here are some preliminary planning tips, according to Rob Wiesenthal the CEO of Blade Aviation, to avoid surprising you on your next night’s flight.

 Give yourself extra time